samooth/paydata/README.md

 ### Syntax

 ```
-paydata.connect([RPC ENDPOINT]).[METHOD]
+paydata.connect([network])
 ```

-If you leave the `RPC ENDPOINT` part out, it will automatically use the default https://api.bitails.net node
+If you leave the `network` part out, it will automatically use the default https://api.bitails.net node on mainnet

 ### Example 1: Connecting to default node and calling `getUnspentUtxos()` method: